• Designed specifically for beginners with no prior CAD experience

 • Covers parametric modeling, 3D Modeling, sheet metal design, assembly modeling, multiview drawings and more

-• Features a new chapter introducing you to 3D printing
+• Includes a chapter introducing you to 3D printing

 This book also introduces you to the general principles of 3D printing including a brief history of 3D printing, the types of 3D printing technologies, commonly used filaments, and the basic procedure for printing a 3D model.
 3D printing makes it easier than ever for anyone to start turning their designs into physical objects, and by the end of this book you will be ready to start printing out your own designs.